gdurisi/gdurisi.github.io/_posts/2018-12-13-interview-mMTC.md

 ---
 ![image-left](/images/connected.png){: .align-center}

-I recently presented my view on massive machine-type communications (mMTC) in a interview for the [Cognitive Networks Technical Committee Newsletter](http://cn.committees.comsoc.org/files/2018/12/NewsLetter_Dec_2018.pdf)
+I recently presented my view on massive machine-type communications (mMTC) in a interview for the [Cognitive Networks Technical Committee Newsletter](http://cn.committees.comsoc.org/files/2018/12/NewsLetter_Dec_2018.pdf).

-An excerpt of the interview is reported below.
+An excerpt of this interview is reported below.
+Do not hesitate to [get in touch](mailto:durisi@chalmers.se) if you have questions/comments.
+Also, I have some [openings](/news-post/2018/11/19/vacancies/) in this area.

 ***
 *Question:*